katallaxie/serverless-dart/README.md

           method: GET
 ```

 > 💡 The Dart Runtime for AWS Lambda requires a binary named `bootstrap`.
-This plugin renames the binary `dart2native` builds to `bootstrap` for you and zips that file.
+This plugin renames the binary that is generated to `bootstrap` for you and zips that file.

 The default behavior is to build your Lambda inside a Docker container.
 Make sure you [get Docker](https://docs.docker.com/get-docker/).